Models with one level of hierarchy

 yrep = head(fake_obs_S$fake_obs, 50))

 Remember, on the left we are plotting the Prediction interval here: it’s showing the distribution of probable observations according to the model.
-Notice that the the model predicts much narrower variation than we really find!
+Notice that the model predicts much narrower variation than we really find!

 On the right hand side we have the posterior predictive check, which once again shows that the model is overconfident and predicts a range of observations that are far too narrow.